The latest industry news, articles and events

-But while this form of evidence is usually called upon retrospectively, CCTV footage could soon be monitored live, thanks to a new company who are starting to pay for volunteers to watch cameras and report any crimes that occur.
+But while this form of digital evidence is usually called upon retrospectively, CCTV footage could soon be monitored live, thanks to a new company who are starting to pay for volunteers to watch cameras and report any crimes that occur.

 The value of the use of CCTV cameras has been met with a difference in opinion, with some police officers still criticising London’s CCTV network and others complimenting them as a crucial tool to catch criminals.
 One U.K. businessman has pitched an idea to stream CCTV footage over the web and get volunteers to watch the images live.
 Tony Morgan of Internet Eyes has recruited ‘watchers’ who will receive a cash prize of up to £1000 for spotting the best crime over the previous month – and 10,000 people have already signed up.

 The volunteer would have a series of camera feeds on their screen, and if they witness anything suspicious, or a crime being committed, then they simply click the “report” button, to report the crime as it happens.
 A similar scheme is carried out in Texas, where volunteers can register as “Virtual Deputies” and monitor the Mexican border from the comfort of their own home.
 However, civil rights campaigners are rallying against the proposals to begin the scheme in the UK, as they insist people are already being watched too much in Britain.

 As long as the volunteers who will be watching us are put through a stringent application process, then the question we should really be asking is what harm could this cause?
 If it is going to be beneficial to the arrest and prosecution of more criminals, then surely this can only be a good thing.